Sri170303/Basic-JavaScript/README.md

 strings, numbers and boolean are easy to understand.

-objects are collection of key-value pairs.
+Objects are collection of key-value pairs.

-arrays are collection of indexed values.
+Arrays are collection of indexed values.

 JavaScript gets a lot of functionalities from the environment in which it runs.